Codecademy/engineering-competencies/interviews/frontend-takehome.md

 Non-core features encouraged for completion after the core features.

-- 💖 +2: One piece of delighter content completed fully and Solution Completion is 💖4
+- 💖 +2: Requested delighter content completed fully and Solution Completion is 💖4
-- 👍 +1: One delighter completed with bugs, or completed well but Solution Completion is 👍3
+- 👍 +1: Requested delighter completed with bugs, or completed well but Solution Completion is 👍3
 - 👎 0: No delighter content was completed, or Solution Completion is 🛑1 or 👎2

 ## Frontend Specifics